FelixSchladt/OxideWM/man/src/oxide-config.1.md

 : onetime execution when the window manager starts

 exec_always
-: executes when the windosw manager starts or restarts
+: executes when the window manager starts or restarts

 # Bugs